Security

 Cloud infrastructure

 SecureSlate is hosted on Google Cloud Platform (GCP), benefiting from enterprise-grade infrastructure with robust physical security, network isolation, and redundancy.
-Our infrastructure is distributed across multiple regions to ensure high availability and disaster recovery capabilities.

 Least-privilege access